 It’s been said that America’s corporate tax rate is the highest among developed countries.
+So what.
+They also reap the most benefits!
 This is an argument often fueled by politicians who support cutting business taxes.
-However, what companies actually pay varies according to profit, exemptions and deductions, and credits.
-Now, under the Tax Cuts and Jobs Act (TCJA) corporations’ tax rate dropped from 35% to 21%.
+However, what companies actually pay varies according to profit, exemptions, deductions, and credits.
+For example, under the Tax Cuts and Jobs Act (TCJA) corporations’ tax rate dropped from 35% to 21%.
 This gift was supposed to be in exchange for more jobs and better wages.
-However, many companies didn’t even pay the 21% due to loopholes, and those who did made no changes for their workforce at all.
+However, many companies didn’t even pay the 21% due to loopholes in the system and those who did made no changes for their workforce at all.

-Create and introduce legislation that makes it impossible for corporations to pay zero federal corporate income taxes on profits
+Work with my colleagues to ensure it's impossible for corporations to pay zero corporate income taxes on profits

-Capital Gains Tax.
-Everyone must pay their fair share of taxes.
+Capital Gains Tax: Everyone must pay their fair share of taxes.
 I support legislation which taxes capital gains at the same rate as ordinary income because let’s just be real, it is income.
 Additionally, I support legislation which requires the tax be paid annually.

 Work on legal maneuvers used by Fortune 500 corporations which purposefully minimize their tax bills (ex.
-Selling or licensing intangible assets to foreign subsidiaries or pretending to operate overseas when they are not)
+Selling or licensing intangible assets to foreign subsidiaries or pretending to operate overseas when they are not).

-Create and support legislation that makes it impossible for corporations to underreport to the IRS while overreporting to investors
+Create and support legislation that makes it impossible for corporations to underreport to the IRS while overreporting to investors.